RamadhanAdam/buildneural/README.md

 No black boxes.
 No magic.
 Just code, math, and understanding.

-We start with a single neuron and build up to deep learning architectures, implementing everything in NumPy to see exactly what's happening under the hood.
+We start with a single neuron and build up to deep learning architectures, implementing everything gradually to see exactly what's happening under the hood.

 ## Getting Started
 ```bash